On this page

 Component Human analyst Wire

-Weekly synthesis report 8-16 hours $3 per report
+Weekly synthesis report 8-16 hours a few dollars per report

 Source diversity monitoring Manual, inconsistent Automated, every run

-Keyword-aligned prioritization Not available Built-in from GSC data
+Keyword-aligned prioritization Not available Built-in from search data

-The total cost for Wire's full news pipeline (gathering news across all topics, evaluating relevance, synthesizing weekly reports) is roughly $15-20 per week for a site with 100+ pages across 5 topics.
+The total cost for Wire's full news pipeline (gathering news across all topics, evaluating relevance, synthesizing weekly reports) is a fraction of a single freelance article per week for a site with 100+ pages across 5 topics.
+See pricing.
 A human analyst producing equivalent output would cost $1,500-$3,000 per week.

 Wire does not replace the analyst's judgment on strategic implications.
 It replaces the 80% of their time spent finding, reading, and summarizing articles.
 The analyst (or the site operator) reviews Wire's output and makes strategic decisions.
 This is the junior-senior pattern applied to the entire workflow: Wire does the junior work, the human does the senior work.